jdx/mise/docs/configuration.md

 ### `RTX_ASDF_COMPAT=1`

-Only output `.tool-versions` files in `rtx local|global` which will be usable by asdf.
+Only output `.tool-versions` files in `mise local|global` which will be usable by asdf.
-This disables rtx functionality that would otherwise make these files incompatible with asdf.
+This disables mise functionality that would otherwise make these files incompatible with asdf.

 ### `RTX_JOBS=1`